NOPAT calculator is a tool used for evaluating the operating efficiency of a company.

 Are you interested in learning more about Net Operating Profit After Tax (NOPAT)?
 Want to know how to calculate NOPAT or its use cases in the finance and investment world?
 You're in the right place.
 This article gives a detailed explanation of everything you need to know!

 Keep reading.
-Or jump to the example, where we show how to calculate NOPAT with our calculator using the income statement of Google's parent company, Alphabet Inc.
+Or, where we show how to calculate NOPAT with our calculator using the income statement of Google's parent company, Alphabet Inc.

 What is NOPAT?
 NOPAT definition

 The Net Operating Profit After Tax (NOPAT) is a financial measure of profitability that provides an unbiased look at the income from a company's operations if it had no debt or leverage.

 Imagine you are trying to compare two companies' financial performance (HattyBags and Baggies) using their income statement.
 If HattyBags got a loan of $200M to boost its business operations and growth, while Baggies only got a $2M loan, this significant difference in their capital structure would make comparison difficult.

 Although HattyBags may achieve more sales and, eventually, a higher net income, these values would not provide a true reflection of how well the companies' operations did.

 Analyzing the companies' sales will not show how well they managed their operations.
 And comparing the two companies' net income would include the tax benefits the companies got from issuing debt in their capital.